 Real-Time Metering and Frequent Billing

 The water meters we have today are conventional, therefore, they require a manual reading instead of a smart one.
 Because the work has to be done manually, it is done once or twice a year, when a service provider reads your water meter and then sends a bill to your home.
 These bills are nothing more than just statements, without any insight on how much water you have consumed or wasted.
 This prevents both the authorities and the consumer from taking any action to save the water wastage.
+Implementing advanced water conservation technology in our meters could provide real-time data on water usage, enabling both consumers and authorities to monitor and mitigate wastage effectively.

 The solution to this problem is smart water meters.
 What these smart meters do is provide readings to the consumer in real time, and they are designed to calculate your home’s consumption of water down to 15-minute increments.
 With the help of this detailed information, both the water manager and consumer can get a great insight about how much water they should be using.
 Because of these smart meters we can also have frequent billing of water just like electricity that help consumers save water.
 We invest in things like home water filtration systems, but it’s time now we invest in smart meter technology as well.